There aren’t a whole lot of free things to do in London.

 So whether you stay for an hour, or a day…

 …you’re bound to get your money’s worth.

-NOTE: The National Gallery is open from 10am-6pm, all week long.
-For more information, visit their website here.
+NOTE: The National Gallery is open daily from 10am-6pm (9pm on Fridays).
+For more information, and to book tickets to their temporary exhibitions, visit their website here.

 National Gallery | Trafalgar Square, Charing Cross, WC2N 5DN